 Photos courtesy of Michael N. Starnbach, Ph.D., Harvard Medical School

-Eat a diet high in fruits, vegetables, and whole grains, and low in saturated fat.
+Eat a diet high in fruits and vegetables.

 Maintain a healthy weight.